jpinz/UnsplashWallpaper/README.md

 # UnsplashWallpaper
 A program that sets your wallpaper to an image from unsplash.com

+It stores the photos in a folder titled Unsplash in the Pictures folder for the user.

 Use config.json to configure the program.

 It has configs for: